janosgyerik/articles/lj-guidelines.md

         > Setup IS ACCOMPLISHED BY...

-## Example hostnames, domain names, etc
+## Example hostnames, domain names, and others

 * Do not use unregistered domains